semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 Implement a proper templates/stylesheets system for Semantic Flow that:

-1. Treats templates and CSS as **real files in `_assets`** folders owned by nodes in a mesh.
+1. Treats templates and CSS as **real files in `_assets`** folders owned by knops in a mesh.
-2. Represents those assets as **RDF nodes** (with IRIs) that config refers to, not bare strings.
+2. Represents those assets as **RDF knops** (with IRIs) that config refers to, not bare strings.
 3. Extracts **platform defaults** out of the config ontology file into a separate **`sflo-platform-defaults` mesh**.
-4. Preserves inheritance semantics (platform → application → node) while making asset resolution unambiguous and offline-capable.
+4. Preserves inheritance semantics (platform → application → knop) while making asset resolution unambiguous and offline-capable.

-This epic covers required changes to **sflo-config ontology**, introduction of **template/stylesheet resource nodes**, and **runtime resolution** from config → node → `_assets` files.
+This epic covers required changes to **sflo-config ontology**, introduction of **template/stylesheet resource knops**, and **runtime resolution** from config → knop → `_assets` files.

 ---